kryptoin/LightningCash-R/README.md

 ## What Is LightningCashr?

-LightningCashr (LNCR) is a CPU-minable cryptocurrency based on a previous project called Lightning-Cash (LNC), which itself was a fork of Litecoin.
+LightningCashr (LNCR) is a CPU-minable cryptocurrency based on a previous project called Lightning-Cash (LNC), which itself was a clone of Litecoin Cash (LCC) which is a fork of Litecoin.
 It introduces major protocol changes, including:

 * A new Proof-of-Work (PoW) algorithm: YespowerLTNCG
 * An advanced difficulty adjustment system based on DarkGravityWave v3